xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-answer-key/04-Exercise-3-Creating-and-using-task-modules-in-Microsoft-Teams.md

 1. In App Studio, select the **Manifest editor** tab, then select the app you just installed.

-1. To edit manifest file, select **Bots** under **Capabilities** section in left menus.
+1. To edit manifest file, select **Bots** under **Capabilities** section in left menu.

 1. For the **Messaging endpoint URL**, use the current https URL you were given by running ngrok and append it with the path /api/messages.
-It should like something work https://{subdomain}.ngrok.io/api/messages.
+It should look similar to `https://{subdomain}.ngrok.io/api/messages`

 1. In the app bar, select ... **More added apps** and then select your just installed app.